 39. Listing a pre-trial conference

-(1) A claimant must request a Registrar to list the case for a pre-trial conference within 14 days after the claimant receives from the Court a copy of a response that indicates an intention to defend the claim.
+(1) A claimant must request a registrar to list the case for a pre-trial conference within 14 days after the claimant receives from the Court a copy of a response that indicates an intention to defend the claim.

-(2) When a Registrar receives the request the Registrar must list the case for a pre-trial conference and notify the parties in writing.
+(2) When a registrar receives the request the registrar must list the case for a pre-trial conference and notify the parties in writing.

 [Rule 39 inserted in Gazette 3 Jun 2008 p.
 2128.]